sanic-org/sanic/guide/content/en/organization/contributing.md

 1. All pull requests must pass unit tests.
 2. All pull requests must be reviewed and approved by at least one current member of the Core Developer team.
-3. All pull requests must pass flake8 checks.
+3. All pull requests must pass `ruff` checks (linting, formatting, and import sorting).
-4. All pull requests must match `isort` and `black` requirements.
-5. All pull requests must be **PROPERLY** type annotated, unless exemption is given.
+4. All pull requests must be **PROPERLY** type annotated, unless exemption is given.
-6. All pull requests must be consistent with the existing code.
+5. All pull requests must be consistent with the existing code.
-7. If you decide to remove/change anything from any common interface a deprecation message should accompany it in accordance with our [deprecation policy](https://sanicframework.org/en/guide/project/policies.html#deprecation).
+6. If you decide to remove/change anything from any common interface a deprecation message should accompany it in accordance with our [deprecation policy](https://sanicframework.org/en/guide/project/policies.html#deprecation).
-8. If you implement a new feature you should have at least one unit test to accompany it.
+7. If you implement a new feature you should have at least one unit test to accompany it.
-9. An example must be one of the following:
+8. An example must be one of the following:
     * Example of how to use Sanic
     * Example of how to use Sanic extensions
     * Example of how to use Sanic and asynchronous library